Skip navigation

 The air conditioner was improperly installed

 If this is a new AC system, the trouble might be that the people who installed it took shortcuts and put in an air conditioner that is underpowered for your house.
 A new AC must be accurately sized so that it’s cooling capacity matches the comfort requirements of the home.
-An undersized AC will just run and run trying to meet a temperature setting that is impossible for it to reach.
+An undersized AC will just run and run trying to meet a temperature setting that is impossible for it to reach—one of the common reasons behind air conditioner taking too long.
 The only “fix” to this problem is to have professionals replace the AC with a correctly sized one.

 The air filter is clogged and needs to be replaced